losrobbos/vercel-deploy-guide/README.md

 #### Environment

+This section just applies in case you deploy from the terminal using the Vercel CLI.

 Vercel by default deploys your WHOLE folder as it is, with all its contents.
 It does not care about your .gitignore file.

 So in order to prevent Vercel to upload your .env file or other files or subfolders, you need to create a .vercelignore file.